Is Ram Setu a Man-Made Structure and Proof that Ramayana is Real History?

 “I am not aware of any carbon dating either,” said NASA spokesman Michael Braukus, refuting claims by the Bharatiya Janata Party (BJP) that the agency had Adam’s bridge in Palk Strait — known as Ram Setu in India — carbon dated as being 1.7 million years old.

 “Some people have taken pictures by our astronauts to make their claim.
-No position can be taken on the basis of these photographs in any way,” Braukus said when the Sethusamudram canal project controversy started in the year 2007.
+No position can be taken based on these photographs in any way,” Braukus said when the Sethusamudram canal project controversy started in the year 2007.

 However, the proponents of the ‘Ram Setu is man-made’ argument still quote NASA pictures as proof.
 This claim is very well established to be false with the official statement from NASA.

-So where do we stand on whether Ram Setu is real and man made?
+So where do we stand on whether Ram Setu is real or man-made?

-Update: ASI recently approved a project to study the bridge but there haven’t been any findings that are published at the time of writing the article.
+Update: ASI recently approved a project to study the bridge but there haven’t been any findings that are published at the time of updating the article.

 Also, given the fact that the current government stands to benefit a lot if some scientific basis is established for Ram Setu, the lack of further study or findings will only corroborate the earlier findings by the ASI, that they simply have no proof of the man-made nature of Ram Setu.